SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 ### Configuring Administered Objects for Outbound Messaging

-A J2C Administered Object is required for a client to sends outbound messages to a JMS destination.
+A J2C Administered Object is required for a client to send outbound messages to a JMS destination.
 It is either a JMS Queue (`jmsQueue`) or a JMS Topic (`jmsTopic`).

 * Create a JMS Queue with an ID of “j2c_reply_queue”.
 This will be the queue that the session bean will publish reply messages to.
 Specify the J2C JNDI name, use a value of JNDI/J2S/Q/replies for this example. **Important**: it must match with the `binding-name` of the Queue resource configured for the session bean in `ibm-ejb-jar-bnd.xml` - see [section Sample Application Code](#sample-application-code)).